-- 4. All other eigenvectors have one or more negative entries. - 5.
-The matrix A can make toast. - 6.
-Note: Proof is relatively short for symmetric matrices that are strictly positive [6] and just non-negative [3].
+- 4. All other eigenvectors have one or more negative entries. - 6.
+Note: Proof is relatively short for symmetric matrices that are strictly positive ^[6] and just non-negative ^[3].

 Centrality measures Degree centrality Closeness centrality Betweenness Eigenvalue centrality Hubs and Authorities